SanjidaIslamBithi/toure-and-tourisum-client/README.md

 - Built a responsive full stack web application for a Planning Tourism and Travel service provider with a dynamic service section and client review section<br/>

-- A client can sign in with Google or email/password and register themself/
+- A client can sign in with Google or email/password and register themself.

+- Loading spiner in time of data loading in top services.

 - A client can order for a service which will save in a database
 - A client can give review about the services which will be visible in the comments/review section<br/>